 A: You can absolutely refinance student loans with no degree.
 Although some lenders require you to provide proof of a degree, many do not.
 Simply check with lenders that offer you quotes to make sure they are willing to work with you.

 In order to refinance, your loans must be in repayment.
 Repayment periods start within 6-9 months of when you dropped out or dropped below half-time enrollment.
-If you plan to go back before the clock starts, then stop the repayment clock countdown.
+If you plan to go back to school before the clock starts, then you can stop the repayment countdown and don’t need to worry about refinancing yet.
 But if you don’t, then repayment is imminent.

 The problem with repaying student loans with no degree is that you may not have the income you need.
 You took out loans to get a better career.
-Without that better career, you may find yourself stuck.
+Without that better career, you may find yourself stuck because you don’t have enough income to repay your debt efficiently.
 This happens to a lot of borrowers.
 In fact, people who have student loans but didn’t graduate are the most likely to face problems with student debt.